top of page

 If the Harvest Full Moon does not fall in November, November's Full Moon is the Beaver Full Moon

-The snow moon is known as the Beaver moon, it is said the moon is named the
+The November Moon is known as the Beaver moon, it is said the moon is named the

 needed pelts for the winter months.
 This is a good time to work magick of abundance, prosperity, and to strengthen the bonds of family and friendship.
 It is a time to strengthen the communication between your self and the divine, take root and transformation.
 This is the time of cleansing.